gerardponsrecasens/capturing-and-anticipating-ML-intents/recommender/README.md

 # EMBEDDINGS

 This folder contains main scripts for the **embedding** generation.
-The main library used is *PyKEEN*, which is has a wide range of embeddin models already implemented.
-The script *PyKeen101.ipyb* contains the basic reference for the usage of the library.
+The main library used is *PyKEEN*, which is has a wide range of embedding models already implemented.
+In the *experiments.py* file, the script to run the different experiments presented in the Thesis can be found.
+The *hpo.py* file contains the script to generate the final Hyperparameter Tuning Optimization step.

-Additionally, the library *torchKGE* has also been used to implement the fine tuning of TransE embeddings, as it has to be done ad-hoc.
-This will be used in the UI to generate the recommendations.
+Additionally, the library *torchKGE* has also been used to implement the fine tuning of models, as it has to be done ad-hoc.
+This will be used in the UI to generate the recommendations as the user fills in the input.